paul-jewell/docs/docs/radio-docs/index.md

 Each stick is shipped with a test firmware that blinks the on-board LED, on and off continously.
 This is a "sanity check", to show that the device has survived its journey to you but it does not mean that it is ready for use.
 You will need to flash the correct firmware, once you've made sure that the stick is recognised by your operating system and drivers installed.

-## Step 2: Download and flash firmware
+## Step 2: Download the correct firmware for your stick

 Good news: As long as you use the correct firmware for your stick, you do not need an external debugger/programmer as the chips used have a built-in bootloader (BSL)!